 Types of LLC: Everything You Need to Know

-An LLC is a business formation structure that allows the business members to avail themselves of moderate liability as well as more favorable tax treatment under the tax code.
-4 min read
+It is a business formation structure that allows the business members to avail moderate liability as well as more favorable tax treatment under the tax code.7 min read

 - Sole proprietorship

-The LLC was not invented until the latter half of the twentieth century (1977).
-Wyoming created the LLC to address the needs of its business that wanted to be managed and taxed in a manner more closely resembling partnerships, while still being afforded the liability protection offered to corporations.
+The LLC was invented in 1977.
+Wyoming created the LLC to address the needs of its business that wanted to be managed and taxed in a manner more closely resembling partnerships while still being afforded the liability protection offered to corporations.

 Common LLC Terms

-In order to determine whether to form an LLC, you should familiarize yourself with the common nomenclature used to discuss LLCs.
-A member is simply an individual who has on ownership interest in an LLC.
-Members are the individuals responsible for managing the LLC, unless the LLC’s Articles of Organization state otherwise.
+In order to determine whether to form an LLC, you should familiarize yourself with the common terms used to discuss LLCs.
+For example, "members" are individuals who have an ownership interest in and are responsible for managing the LLC.

 Ownership Percentages with LLCs

-Similar to the manner in which a corporation issues shares of stock, LLC ownership can be expressed through memberships units or by percentage of ownership.
-More importantly, ownership conveys upon its members the right to vote and share in the LLC's profits.
+Similar to the manner in which a corporation issues shares of stock, LLC ownership can be expressed through memberships units or by percentage.
+More importantly, ownership gives members the right to vote and share in the LLC's profits.

 LLCs Compared to Corporations

-LLCs are structured similarly to corporations in that the members may initiate a business without having to worry about any of the risks that may arise in a structure that allows for unlimited liability.
-In addition, upon the creation of an LLC, various state laws have created some advantages for LLCs over corporations, mainly around tax treatment.
+LLCs are structured similarly to corporations in that the members may form a business without having to worry about being held liable for the business's debts or litigation.
+In addition, various state laws provide some additional advantages for LLCs over corporations.
+These particular bonuses mainly revolve around tax treatment.